 - Contribute your expertise to what we hope will become a standard reference source for scholars, teachers, students and the general public

-- Contributions to the DRH are formal publications that are recognized both on the database website and within the database itself.
+- Entries published within the DRH are archived and preserved within the UBC Library system, this assigns them a publicly citable Document Object Identifier (DOI).
 Contributors should also list their DRH entries on their personal CVs.
-Because our database is essentially a quantitative and qualitative encyclopedia, we suggest the following form of citation that acknowledges the input of the experts (using one of our early contributors, Lothar von Falkenhausen (UCLA) as an example):von Falkenhausen, Lothar.
-2013.
-Shang-Western Zhou (1750–850 BCE): Religion Variables.
-Database of Religious History, University of British Columbia, Vancouver, BC, Canada.
+Because our database is essentially a quantitative and qualitative encyclopedia, we suggest the following form of citation that acknowledges the input of the experts (using one of our early contributors, Lothar von Falkenhausen (UCLA) as an example):

 How to Contribute

 We look forward to welcoming you to the DRH team!